wikimedia/analytics-wmf-product-jobs/movement_metrics/README.md

 # Movement Metrics

-Once a month all notebooks in the "notebooks" sub-directory are executed using [Anaconda base environment](https://wikitech.wikimedia.org/wiki/Analytics/Systems/Anaconda#Anaconda_base_environment).
+Once a month all notebooks in the "notebooks" sub-directory are executed using [Anaconda base environment](https://wikitech.wikimedia.org/wiki/Analytics/Systems/Anaconda#Anaconda_base_environment) via [statistics::product_analytics](https://gerrit.wikimedia.org/r/plugins/gitiles/operations/puppet/+/refs/heads/production/modules/statistics/manifests/product_analytics.pp) Puppet module as part of [misc_jobs](https://gerrit.wikimedia.org/r/plugins/gitiles/operations/puppet/+/refs/heads/production/modules/profile/manifests/statistics/explorer/misc_jobs.pp) profile.
+These miscellaneous jobs are executed on stat1007 -- found in [explorer.yaml](https://gerrit.wikimedia.org/r/plugins/gitiles/operations/puppet/+/refs/heads/production/hieradata/role/common/statistics/explorer.yaml) under `misc_jobs::hosts_with_jobs`.

+The team is alerted by email if there are any of the notebooks fails execution (refer to [T295381](https://phabricator.wikimedia.org/T295381) for more information).
+The errors are logged in /srv/product_analytics/logs/product-analytics-movement-metrics/monthly_movement_metrics.log on stat1007.

 To add a new notebook-based ETL job, add the .ipynb file to the "notebooks" sub-directory and ensure that any calls to [wmfdata](https://github.com/wikimedia/wmfdata-python)'s `load_csv()` use the "wmf_product" database (via the `db_name` parameter).
 No changes to main.sh are required.